aoifekeane001/pands_project/README.md

 * Measuring system is accurate and precise

 ## Approach
-Process Steps to meet project requirements
+Process Steps to analyse the data in order to meet project requirements:
 * Data Collection
 * Data Preparation
 * Data Exploration /Data Visualisation
 * Results Interpretation

+Types of data analysis in orde to meet project requirements:
+* Descriptive Analysis
+* Data Reprocessing
+* Data Visualisation

 Use Python libraries:
 * NumPy: supports n-dimensional arrays and provides numerical computing tools - useful for Linear algebra and Fourier transform